CableDorado2/IkemenGO-GameModes-Tweaks/README.md

 ##  _Installation:_
 - Extract archive content into "**./external/mods**" directory.
-- Edit select.def or system.def depending of module installed.
+- Edit select.def or system.def depending of module installed (Each module contains its installation instructions within its folder or lua file).

 ##  _Shop Mode (New)_
 A Shop Menu to spend In-Game Currency➤ https://www.youtube.com/watch?v=fKo6Ag_lZO4